Top High-Dividend Stocks You Should Consider for Your Portfolio

 Dividend Yield = Annual Dividends Paid Per Share / Price Per Share

-Generally, you can find the dividend yield in a company’s annual report.
+Generally, you can find the dividend yield in a company’s annual report or in the stock quotes published online by companies like The Wall Street Journal and Bloomberg.

 Be Wary of Chasing Yields